-The correct way to fix a leaking Jon boat is with an epoxy.
-There are plenty of different epoxies on the market that you can use to fix your aluminum Jon boat.
+The correct way to fix a leaking Jon boat is with epoxy.
+There are plenty of different epoxies on the market that you can use to fix your aluminum boat leaks.

-Typically when an aluminum Jon boat springs a leak, it is around one of the rivets.
+Typically when an aluminum Jon boat springs a leak from a tear or a its joints, it is around one of the rivets.

 Fixing A Jon Boat Leak:

-Just remember that water runs to the lowest point.
+Just remember that water runs to the lowest point (think gutters on a house).
 Ever so often, where you see the water is not the origination point.
 With this said, no need to overthink it.
 Just mark the areas where you find leaks, drain the boat and let it dry before making the repairs.

 When you fix the outside, water will put pressure on the outside making it easier for the epoxy to prevent water from getting into the cracks and seams you are filling with epoxy.

 After sealing the exterior of the boat hull, then move to seal from the inside.
 This gives you a good two-sided fix.